artnerdnet/livingstyleguide/README-LSG.md

 ## Build status
-- What is the build status of continus integration?
+- What is the build status of continuos integration?

 ##  Code style
 - Which code styles are used for this project?